2018–19 Bradley Braves women's basketball team

-The 2018–19 Bradley Braves women's basketball team represents Bradley University during the 2018–19 NCAA Division I women's basketball season.
-The Braves were led by third year head coach Andrea Gorski.
-The Braves were members of the Missouri Valley Conference and play their home games at Renaissance Coliseum.
-They finished the season 20–10, 10–8 in MVC play to finish in fifth place.
+The 2018–19 Bradley Braves women's basketball team represented Bradley University during the 2018–19 NCAA Division I women's basketball season.
+The Braves were led by third-year head coach Andrea Gorski as members of the Missouri Valley Conference (MVC) and played their home games at Renaissance Coliseum in Peoria, Illinois.
+They finished the season 20–10, 10–8 in MVC play, to finish in fifth place.
 They lost in the quarterfinals of the Missouri Valley women's tournament to Illinois State.
 Despite having 20 wins and a better record, they were not invited to a postseason tournament.